FranGV98/Boss-Design/README.md

 ## How to develop a Good Boss

+After seeing different bosses and extracted which types of bosses are, let's design a good boss for a game.

-When developing a good boss design, we have to take into account the role it should have in our game.
+When developing a good boss design, we have to take into account the role it should have in our game because it hasn't the same function a boss in arcade games and in narrative games.

 First of all, we have to have clear in our mind that a boss is not another enemy more.
 It is in the climax of each world or in the final of the game.